 Response rate and CTR are higher in the case of SMS marketing.
-The probability of reading and responding to an email is lower.
+However, the probability of reading and responding to an email is lower.

 Winner: SMS marketing

-Overall, as you see, these two strategies have their own benefits and shortcomings.
-Ideally, your eCommerce store probably requires combining two of them (and even adding other strategies like SEO, content marketing, etc.).
+Overall, as you see, these two strategies have their benefits and shortcomings.
+Ideally, your eCommerce store probably requires combining two (and even adding other strategies like SEO, content marketing, etc.).

 If you have a limited budget and focus on engaging customers and marking them loyal in the long term, email marketing is your choice.
 In case you put informing customers about essential news and data exclusively, SMS marketing will help you.